-It is believed to be indigenous to the Southwestern rain forests of India.
-Today, it is widely cultivated in the tropical regions of Indian subcontinent, Thailand, Malaysia, Indonesia and Brazil for its fruit, seeds, and wood.
+It is believed to be native to the Southwestern rain-forests of Southern India.
+Today, it is widely cultivated in the tropical regions of the Indian subcontinent, Thailand, Malaysia, Indonesia, and Brazil for its fruit, seeds, and wood.

-|Jackfruit tree with heavy yeild.||Huge jackfruit tree.|
+|Jackfruit (Artocarpus heterophyllus).||Huge jackfruit tree.|

 Its interior consists of eye-catching orange-yellow color edible bulbs.
 Each bulb consists of sweet flesh (sheath) that encloses a smooth, oval, light-brown seed.
 There may be as many as 50 to 500 edible bulbs embedded in a single fruit interspersed in-between thin bands of fibers.

-Almost all the parts of the tree secrete white sticky latex like milk (juice) upon infliction of injury.
+Almost all the parts of the tree secrete white sticky latex-like milk (juice) upon infliction of injury.

 Jackfruit is a good source of antioxidant vitamin-C, provides about 13.7 mg or 23% of RDA.
-Consumption of foods rich in vitamin C helps the body develop resistance against infectious agents and scavenge harmful free radicals.
+Consumption of foods rich in vitamin-C helps the body develop resistance against infectious agents and scavenge harmful free radicals.

 Here are some serving tips: